El-Daro/labyrinth-pathfinder/README_ISOLATION.md

 ### Task:
 Given a graph defined as edges between nodes, find the correct sequence of edges to sever in order to prevent the virus from reaching the gateways.

-- The Virus finds the closest gateway and tries to reach it.
+- The Virus finds the closest gateway and moves towards it.
-- The system acts first by severing the edge to the closest gateway.
+- The system acts by severing the edge to the closest gateway.
-- Then the Virus moves.
+- The cycle repeats until there are no possible moves left.
+*Note that at the very first step the system acts first, so, technically, the virus does the search without moving at step 1.*

 #### Input example
 ```